 replacing the asphalt on US 2?

-The highway pavement is showing signs of distress.
-Cracks and potholes are forming across the roadway.
+The highway pavement showed signs of distress.
+Cracks and potholes were forming across the roadway.

 The prior paving project in 2003 milled and paved only the driving lanes.
 This paving cycle includes the shoulders as well.